Running Benefits: What Does Running Do to Your Body?

 1. It’s Actually Good for Your Knees

 Let’s start with the biggest myth about how running impacts your body: knee health.
-Well, the results are in and, contrary to what you might have heard, and it improves knee health.
+Well, the results are in, and contrary to what you might have heard, it improves knee health.

 What we’re talking about here is osteoarthritis in the knee.

 A recent study found that the more participants ran, the less likely they were to experience knee pain or osteoarthritis.
 Some of the reasons for this are that running helps you lose weight (decreasing load on your knees), keeps your leg muscles strong (which supports your knees), and it strengthens your bones.